thomaswiemann/thomaswiemann.github.io/index.md

         Welcome!
 I'm a Postdoctoral Scholar at the University of Chicago Booth School of Business.
 My research interests lie in the intersection of marketing, econometrics, and machine learning/AI.
         <p></p>

-        I will join the <a href="https://www.chicagobooth.edu/faculty/academic-areas/marketing">University of Chicago Booth School of Business</a> as an Assistant Professor in Marketing in July 2026.
+        I will join the <a href="https://www.chicagobooth.edu/faculty/academic-areas/marketing">University of Chicago Booth School of Business</a> as an Assistant Professor of Marketing in July 2026.

         <p></p>
         <a href="mailto:thomas.wiemann@chicagobooth.edu">thomas.wiemann@chicagobooth.edu</a>